Rules & Regulations

 Heavy Motorcycle Access (250cc+)

-- A blue circular sign depicting both a car and a motorcycle indicates that only motorcycles 250cc or higher are permitted.
-Small scooters are explicitly banned from these roads, as shown below.
+- A blue circular sign displaying both a car and a motorcycle indicates that only motorcycles 250cc or higher are permitted.
+Small scooters are strictly prohibited, as illustrated below.

 The "Hook Turn" (Two-Stage Left Turn)